Amy has been an online writer for several years. Her goal as a writer is to spread as much knowledge as she can about saving money.

 - Under the couch cushions (duh)

 - In the rejected-change bin of coin counting machines like Coinstar

 - Near parking meters in early springtime, as the snow melts

 - Under your feet at the checkout counter of just about any supermarket or drugstore

 - Around the self-service vacuum at car washes and gas stations

 - The bottom of the ball crawl at Chuck E. Cheese

 - Beaches and playgrounds, especially if you have a metal detector

 4. Save Condiments

-When you eat out at a restaurant make sure you save all packaged condiments.
+When you eat out at a restaurant, make sure you save all packaged condiments.
 My uncle never paid for a single condiment his whole life due to this practice.
-He had a huge ziploc bag in his fridge full of every kind of condiment you can think of.
-As a kid I thought it was pretty weird.
-As an adult I think it's genius.
+He had a huge Ziploc bag in his fridge full of every kind of condiment you could think of.
+As a kid, I thought it was pretty weird.
+As an adult, I think it's genius.
 My aunt and uncle were smart enough to raise five kids on one income.